Trade War impacts to your wallet

 SPRINGDALE, Ark.
-(KFTA) — When you walk around Sam’s Furniture in Springdale, you’ll notice “Made in the U.S.A” tags stuck to several of the products, but it only tells part of the story.
+(KNWA) — When you walk around Sam’s Furniture in Springdale, you’ll notice “Made in the U.S.A” tags stuck to several of the products, but it only tells part of the story.

 Each and every item sold in the store has at least some element from China, whether it be a cushion spring or an entire dining room set.